+The algorithm of the IUGKWP method is composed of three major steps: (i) track long-$\lambda$ transport processes by IMC equations; (ii) calculate short-$\lambda$ transport processes by solving the implicit moments equation system; (iii) close photon distribution.
+The flow chart of the IUGKWP method is presented in figure \ref{flowchart}.

-\section{Numerical Analysis}
+\section{Numerical analysis}

-In this section, the numerical properties of UGKWP method is discussed, i.e. the asymptotic preserving property, the regime adaptive property, and the entropy preserving property.
-The \textit{asymptotic preserving} property states that the UGKWP method converges to a nine-point scheme for diffusion equation in optically thick regime, and degenerates to a Monte Carlo method in optically thin regime.
-The \textit{regime adaptive} method states that the DOF of UGKWP method exponentially decreases to the DOF of nine-point scheme in optically thick regime, indicating that its computational costs exponentially decreases as Knudsen number approaches zero.
-The \textit{entropy preserving} property states that the flow non-equilibrium predicted by UGKP and UGKWP is independent of the time evolution step.
+In this section, the numerical properties of the IUGKWP method are discussed, i.e., the asymptotic preserving property and the regime adaptive property.
+The asymptotic preserving property states that the IUGKWP method converges to a nine-point scheme for the diffusion equation in an optically thick regime and degenerates to a Monte Carlo method in an optically thin regime.
+The regime adaptive method states that the DOF of the IUGKWP method exponentially decreases to the DOF of a nine-point scheme in an optically thick regime, indicating that its computational complexity exponentially decrease as the Knudsen number approaches zero.